Seasons and tides in the South Pacific Region

 When is the best time to go to Dominical?

 While we’ve been to Dominical in every season with the exception of December holidays, I don’t think we could pick a “best time of year”.
-However, when you look at the prices and availability of rental properties in the area, it appears that mid-December to mid-April are very popular, generally drier than the summer and fall, and may also reflect that lots of Americans and Canadians are trying to get out of the cold and snow.
+When you look at the prices and availability of rental properties in the area, mid-December to mid-April are the most popular.
+The weather is generally drier than the North American summer and fall, and the season’s popularity may reflect that lots of Americans, Canadians and Europeans are trying to get out of the cold and snow.
+So, good weather -> higher prices -> more crowds.
+However, if you don’t mind some rain, you can save 40% or so by booking in September and October (at least at Caballitos del Mar.)

-I have selected Dominical in the map above, so you can see that it rains some in the summer, but it really rains in the “Green Season”, including September and October.
+The map above is static, so visit Costa Rica Guide to see the animated version.
+I have selected Dominical in the map above, so you can see that it rains some in the summer, but it really rains in the “Green Season”, in September and October.
 In fact, some businesses close for several weeks to a month during this time since tourism is at a low ebb.

 Another source of climatic information is WeatherSpark, which has a ton of information about just about anywhere in the world.
 I copied a few of their charts below, but I recommend that you go to the site and see the wealth of information they offer, especially for travel planning.